elastic/elasticsearch-net/contributing.md

 ## Tests

 PRs with tests are more likely to be reviewed faster because it makes the job or reviewing the PR much easier.
-That being said, we respect that you may be fixing a bug in your own time and might not have the time/energy to submit a PR with complete tests.
+That being said, we respect that you may be fixing a bug in your own time and may not have the time/energy to submit a PR with complete tests.
-In those cases, we tend to pull your bits locally and write tests ourselves, but this may mean your PR might sit idle longer than you would like.
+In those cases we tend to pull your bits locally and write tests ourselves, but this may mean your PR might sit idle longer than you would like.

 ## Branches